 All treatment is performed with the aid of magnification using an operating microscope.
 This magnifies the tooth up-to twenty times as well as illuminating the inside of the tooth to allow visualisation of the pulpal system within the tooth.
-This is critical as often, there are extra canals or nerve spaces inside a tooth which are easily missed without magnification and are often a cause of failing root canal treatments.
+This is critical as often, there are accessory canals inside a tooth which are easily missed without magnification and are often a cause of failed primary endodontic treatments.

 Pain free local anaesthetic is given using ‘the wand’; a computer controlled system for slow painless numbing of your teeth and gums.
 Patients often report how they feel now discomfort as the tooth goes numb and little or no discomfort after the procedure.

 During the procedure, ultrasonic technology is used for activation of disinfectants within the tooth, for removing calcified pulp tissue and washing the inside of the tooth.
 Thermoplastic gutta-percha techniques are employed for three dimensional sealing of the pulp space within the tooth.

 The alternative to endodontic treatment is to leave and monitor the tooth (which can lead to further problems in the future) or extraction of the tooth.
 Following extraction, there will be a space which you may want restoring.
 A space can be filled with a denture, bridge or dental implant which is an artificial replacement of the tooth.